metacall/function-mesh-example/README.md

 ## Running the example with Docker

-It is possible to run and test locally the **Function Mesh** through **MetaCall CLI** in Docker.
-So you do not need to install all dependencies on your environment.
+It is possible to run and test the **Function Mesh** locally through **MetaCall CLI** in Docker.
+So there is no need to install all dependencies in your environment.

 `Docker`